Natural Killer Cells (NK Cells)

 Definition - What does Natural Killer Cells (NK Cells) mean?

-Natural Killer (NK) cells are an important part of the body's immune system that kill other cells, bacteria, and viruses.
-These cells can make up to 30% of the total cell population in a pregnant or non-pregnant uterus.
-These cells can undergo significant changes because of the variations of hormones during menstruation and fertilization.
-The exact role of NK cells in female fertility is not yet clear.
+Natural Killer (NK) cells are a type of white blood cells, an important part of the body's immune system, that kills abnormal cells in the body such as cells infected with viruses or bacteria and tumor cells.
+These cells can make up to 30% of the total cell population in the inner lining of the pregnant or non-pregnant uterus.
+NK cells undergo significant changes as a response to the variations of hormones during menstruation and fertilization.
+The presence of high levels of NK cells in the blood has been noted in some infertile women and women who develop recurrent miscarriages suggesting to some that they may play a role in female fertility.
+Research is underway to identify an exact relationship between NK cells and fertility.

 FertilitySmarts explains Natural Killer Cells (NK Cells)

-There is some evidence that links NK cells with female infertility.
-In a study conducted at the King's College London, researchers found that the infertile females had a significantly higher amount of NK cells when compared to the fertile females.
+There is limited evidence that links NK cells with female infertility.
+In a study conducted at the King's College London, researchers found that infertile females had a significantly higher amount of NK cells when compared to a group of fertile females.
 How this higher level of NK cells is linked to infertility is largely unknown.
-In addition, treatment options like steroids which focus on suppressing the activity of NK cells have shown to improve pregnancy outcomes.
+It has also been suggested that there is no scientific basis for NK cell testing for women who experience infertility or recurrent miscarriage.